- Specific Sounds a Cat Makes

 It means that your cat wants to play with you or loves how you pet it.

 Whenever your cat makes such noise, you should understand that your cat is in a playful mood.

 Why Does My Cat Make Weird Noises While Looking at Window?

-If your cat is sitting at the window and is making some strange voices, there can be two possibilities.
+If your cat is sitting at the window and making strange voices, there can be two reasons why they do it.

-The first possibility is that the cat is enjoying the outside scene, and the other is that there is any prey outside the window, and the cat is making bizarre sounds looking at it.
+The first possibility is that the cat is enjoying the outside scene, and the other is that there is prey outside the window.
+So that is why your cat is making bizarre sounds looking at them.

-Cats communicate on a wide range of frequencies beyond normal human hearing and have a wider range of vocalizations than most animals.
-Meow, growl, chirp, meow-meow, yowl, purr—they’re all forms of communication.
+Cats communicate on a wide range of frequencies beyond normal human hearing and have a broader range of vocalizations than most animals.

-Your cat’s meow may sound like a conversation that you’re not a part of, but your kitty is just communicating to you in their own language.
+Your cat’s meow may sound like a conversation you’re not a part of, but your kitty is just communicating with you in their language.

 Whether your cat is screaming bloody murder to get out of the crate or just kicking back and being vocal, the reason behind the cat sounds will make a whole lot more sense once you get to the meaning behind them.